 This Basil Walnut Pesto Recipe was developed as a means of using up summer shoots.

-If you aren’t sure how to use this pesto, try it as a dip, marinate chicken breast or try it in a stir-fry.
+If you aren’t sure how to use this pesto, marinate chicken breast or salmon or try it in a vegetable stir-fry.

 We always encourage you to play with our recipes and make them your own.
-The beauty about simple recipes like this is that you can easily change it to suit your taste.
-Here’s some great ideas from our kitchen:
+The beauty of simple recipes like this is that you can easily change it to suit your taste.
+Here are some great ideas from our kitchen:

 - Swap out the walnuts for pine nuts for a traditional take on the sauce